EUDAT-B2STAGE/http-api/docs/user/authentication.md

 3. Click on "Confirm" to authorize the the B2STAGE HTTP-API.

-4. You will be redirect to a page containing the authentication token like in the following response example:
+4. You will be redirect to a page containing the authentication token, the B2SAFE home path and your B2SAFE username like in the following response example:

 ```json
 {